L'Ermitage Beverly Hills

 Burton Way is not Rodeo Drive.
 The palm-lined residential boulevard where L'Ermitage sits is deliberately removed from the retail spectacle that defines Beverly Hills in the popular imagination, and that distance is the point.
 Independent luxury hotels in this city occupy a specific position: they cannot compete with the scale of flagships like The Peninsula Beverly Hills or the heritage mythology of The Beverly Hills Hotel, so the credible ones compete instead on discretion, intimacy, and the caliber of their repeat clientele.
 L'Ermitage has operated in that niche for decades, and its 2024 renovation represents the most deliberate repositioning the property has undertaken in years.

 The physical changes are substantial.
 The lobby received a full redesign, the guestroom hallways were updated, and two new food-and-beverage concepts arrived: Costa Covo Osteria at street level and a rooftop expansion at The Canopy, with the expanded rooftop opening in mid-January 2025.
 These are not cosmetic refreshes.
 They signal that the ownership is recalibrating the property's competitive footing, moving it closer to the design-led boutique tier that has gained ground against legacy luxury brands across Los Angeles and beyond.
-For context on how that shift plays out at the neighborhood scale, see our full Los Angeles restaurants and hotels guide.

-Get Exclusive Access →What the Awards Actually Signal
+What the Awards Actually Signal

-Taken together, these awards place L'Ermitage in the upper tier of Beverly Hills independents, a peer set that is genuinely small.
+Taken together, these awards place L'Ermitage in the upper tier of Beverly Hills independents, a comparable set that is genuinely small.
 Most properties with this level of recognition in the city belong to international groups.
 Hotel Bel-Air operates under Dorchester Collection.
 The Maybourne Beverly Hills is part of a London-rooted group.
 L'Ermitage's independence is not merely a branding point; it means decision-making runs shorter chains, which in practice tends to produce more consistent personalization at the level of individual guests.

 116 Suites, and the Scale Question

 At 116 suites, L'Ermitage occupies an unusual position in the all-suite category.
 It is large enough to support a full-service staff structure and the amenities that come with it, but small enough that the staff-to-guest ratio can be maintained at a level where individual recognition is operationally feasible rather than just aspirational.
-Google reviews average 4.6 across 569 responses, a data point that suggests the service proposition holds at scale rather than being confined to a handful of exceptional stays.

 The suite range spans from Studio configurations to four Residential suites, with the L'Ermitage Suite at the apex: 4,450 square feet, a private screening room, a spa treatment room, and a personal office with fireplace.
 The mid-century interior register, Venetian cut-glass mirrors, champagne tones, and metallic accents, reads as a considered aesthetic position rather than a default to generic luxury neutrals.
 It fits the neighborhood's particular version of glamour, which is old-Hollywood adjacent without being museum-piece static.
 Properties making similar calls about residential-feel luxury at smaller scale include Troutbeck in Amenia and SingleThread Farm Inn in Healdsburg, though the context and price tier differ substantially.